KajsaSenchuk/Lornch-Ablademy/README.md

 ```
 #### Students

-* A student must have name
+* A student must have a name
 * A student can attend many clinics

 #### Clinics